JanDrouaud/transcriptFinder/README.md

   * 65892288 kB RAM
 * datasets: twelve holding respectively 44, 52, 36, 39, 38, 29, 40, 43, 35, 27, 27, 28 millions alignments
 with mixed single-end / paired-ends reads in averaged proportion 5 / 2.

+Enjoy trying to run this code and please don't neglect to share experience feedback !